 Click the below text to listen to her interview! >> CHECKING IN WITH THE COHO OF COLQUITZ CREEK One of the pleasures that we have had to forgo this year due to Covid-19 is our Goldstream Hatchery annual picnic at Beaver Lake.

 We have used this opportunity to present a deserving volunteer with our prestigious "BROOM" award, and this years recipient is Lynn Miguez!
 A small presentation of the award took place with our Wednesday crew present.
 Well done Lynn!
-Thank you for your efforts on our behalf!
-The fence installation on Tuesday, September 17th went in without a hitch.
+Thank you for your efforts on our behalf! |

 |